edusfc15/bun-next-saas-rbac/README.md

 # Bun Next SaaS RBAC

-This project was made by following a course at RocketSeat course platform
+*This project was created by following a Rocketseat course, which originally used PNPM.
+I chose to use Bun instead, both as a challenge and for improved efficiency.*

 A modern SaaS boilerplate built with [Bun](https://bun.sh/), [Next.js](https://nextjs.org/), and a robust Role-Based Access Control (RBAC) system.
 This project is designed to help you quickly launch SaaS products with multi-tenant support, authentication, organization management, and more.